8 Best Flea Treatment For Cats- Knock Out Fleas With These Safe Treatments

 Picked by 31 people today!

-Bayer Seresto Flea And Tick Collar For Cats
+Bayer Seresto Flea and Tick Collar for Cats

 Top Picks Explained

 Cats are usually affected by Ctenocephalides felis, also known as the cat flea.
 This species is a member of the Siphonaptera order of insects, a name meaning “wingless siphon.”
 The name is an accurate description of the flea – this parasitic blood-siphoning insect is a master jumper that doesn’t need wings to fly.
+Instead, they use their powerful back legs to jump up to 160 times their body length—the equivalent of a 6-foot-tall human leaping 960 feet.

 Fleas thrive in warm, humid environments.
 In balmy regions, they may be active all year.
 In climates that experience cold winters and warm summers, fleas remain dormant until the weather warms.

-Photo credit: PestStrategies.com
+Photo credit: TodaysHomeOwner.com

-A few days after taking up residence on your cat’s skin, the adult females will start releasing tiny white or cream-colored eggs.
+A few days after taking up residence on your cat’s skin, the adult females start releasing tiny white or cream-colored eggs.
 These eggs usually drop off your cat and will start hatching wherever they land.
+After hatching, the larvae mature into pupae and can remain in a cocoon for up to a year before re-emerging as bloodthirsty adults.

+By the time you’ve gotten rid of the adult fleas on your cat’s skin, another generation of fleas is likely already growing in your home, ready to latch onto the host again.
 A single female flea can release 50 eggs every day!
 Immature fleas represent 95% of the flea population, while adult fleas, which are the easiest to see as they crawl about, represent a measly 5%.

 If your cat picked up fleas outside of the home and you catch the infestation early, you may be able to remove or kill the adult fleas before they’ve laid any eggs.
 In most cases, however, the fleas on your cat’s body are a tiny fraction of the total infestation.

 You’ll need to destroy the eggs, larvae, and pupae (life stage before adult) in order to prevent the next generation of fleas from making themselves at home on your cat’s body.
+You can work with your veterinarian to establish a treatment plan appropriate for your cat.
+The following is a general guide.

 2. Consider gently bathing your cat in non-toxic dish soap: Especially if your cat is a small kitten who’s sensitive to chemical insecticides, this is a gentle way to remove adult fleas and flea dirt from your cat’s body.
 If you know your cat will go ballistic in the bath, skip this step.
 There’s no need to make this experience traumatic.